meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 - Max instances: 5
 - Concurrency: 4 requests per instance

+> [!NOTE]
+> The deployment might take ~5 minutes.

 ### Success Criteria

 - Custom container image is built and stored in Artifact Registry.
-- An Agent Runtime Reasoning Engine resource is successfully created and in `ACTIVE` / ready state.
+- An Agent Runtime resource is successfully created and in ready state.
 - Sizing configuration (CPU, Memory, Concurrency, Min/Max instances) is correctly applied.
 - The deployed agent successfully processes remote queries and returns streaming responses using its tools
   > You can ignore any permission denied errors when the tools access the Firestore database, we'll address that in the next challenge.